high-volume production of documents

 This variety of inputs and outputs means complying with any applicable public standards becomes increasingly important in order to ensure that crucial features and capabilities are not overlooked.

 Compliance with public standards is not usually what you would expect from High Volume Document Production or Customer Communication Management (CCM) vendors.
-Ecrion strongly advocates compliance with public standard because it has many important benefits for customers:
+Ecrion strongly advocates compliance with public standards because of the many important benefits for customers:

 - It reduces the chance of vendor lock-in.
 Customers can switch vendors and reuse their work.
-Trying to do that with HP, Piney Bowes or GMC?
-Good luck, you are locked in proprietary standards and switching vendors involves significant costs to port the document templates you have in place.
+Trying to do that with HP, Pitney Bowes, or GMC?
+Due to proprietary standards, switching from these vendors involves significant costs to port the document templates you have in place.

 - Customers can get information from multiple sources on how a features should work and what features should be available.
 All public standards used in the EOS platform are well documented and information is readily accessible.